Introduction To Compostable Utensils

 With the rise of environmental awareness, many companies have begun to produce compostable utensils as an alternative to plastic.
 However, not all compostable utensils are created equal.
 Here are a few things to watch out for when choosing compostable utensils:

 1. Make sure the utensils are made from natural materials.
-Ideally, they should be made from 100% biodegradable materials such as bamboo, wood, or paper.
+Ideally, they should be made from 100% compostable materials such as bamboo, wood, or paper.

 3. Check the packaging to see if the utensils are certified compostable.
 This certification means that the utensils have been tested and proven to break down in commercial composting facilities.